99Mariana/Understanding-SAP-ABAP/User_Dialog.md

 ABAP allows file handling across various environments, including directories on the application server, the user’s local computer (presentation server), and through integrations like web services.

 The application server hosts the SAP system itself, making it a suitable place for batch processing or managing large data imports and exports.
 Transaction AL11 allows you to view the directories available on the application server and manage files within them.
 Although primarily an administrative tool, it’s helpful for directly inspecting or verifying file structures.
+Apps like WinSCP and FileZilla are very useful for uploading and downloading files to directories in an easy way.

 | **Command**       | **Description**                                               |
 |-------------------|---------------------------------------------------------------|